uikit/uikit-site/docs/pages/tooltip.md

 ## Accessibility

-The Tooltip component adheres to the [Tooltip Widget WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tooltip/) and sets the appropriate WAI-ARIA roles, states and properties.
+The Tooltip component adheres to the [Tooltip Widget WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tooltip/) and automatically sets the appropriate WAI-ARIA roles, states and properties.

+- The *element with the tooltip* has an ID.
-- The *tooltip* element has the ID, the `tooltip` role and the `aria-describedby` property set to the ID of the tooltip element.
+- The *tooltip* has the `tooltip` role and the `aria-describedby` property set to the ID of the element with the tooltip.